 The study in question is Dietary Carbohydrate restriction as the first approach in diabetes management.
 Critical review and evidence base.
 Here are my comments on the 12 points.

 Point 1 is wrong.
-Hyper*emia is the salient feature of T2DM, where * = glucose, TG's, cholesterol, NEFAs, uric acid etc. T2DM is a disease of chronic excess.
+For ~85% of people who have T2DM, hyper*emia is the salient feature, where * = glucose, TG's, cholesterol, NEFAs, uric acid etc. For ~85% of people who have T2DM, it's a disease of chronic excess.

 Point 3 is wrong.
 A caloric deficit is essential, to reverse liver & pancreas ectopic fat accumulation.
 See Reversing type 2 diabetes, the lecture explaining T2D progression, and how to treat it.

 Point 4 is misleading.
 Feinman doesn't distinguish between different types of carbohydrates.
-Resistant starch (amylose) is beneficial.
+Starches, especially resistant starches (e.g. Amylose) are beneficial.
 See Point 11.

 Point 5 is moot.
 Prof. Roy Taylor found that motivation determines adherence.
 Prof. Roy Taylor's PSMF was adhered to.
 See Point 3.